binarygit/ruby_tic_tac_toe/README.md

 # What I Learned
 * Testing with Rspec
-* How to think in terms of objects and messages
+* That I still have some way to go inorder to master OOP, and that this was the right direction